epccs/Irrigate7/CCtest/README.md

 ## Overview

-I made a CCtest board that has high side current sensing for the PV input and Battery charging and discharging.
+I made a  [CCtest]<http://epccs.org/indexes/Board/CCtest> board that has high side current sensing for the PV input and Battery charging and discharging.
 The high side sensor only measures one direction so two are needed for the battery.
 A load is also provided, it has four digital control lines that enable current sinks.

-At startup, the program steps through the load settings for a record.
-Then it switches between charge and discharge and reports the Battery, and PV voltage and there current.
-Each discharge is a little deeper, steping down the battery voltage each time.
+At startup, the program waits until the PV_IN is over 19V which means solar has charged the battery to its float level.
+It then delays for 3hr to allow an absorption cycle to complete.
+After which a delay occurs until PV_IN has dropped to less than 5V (e.g. night).
+Next, the load settings are stepped through for a record.
+Then it discharges and reports as the Battery voltage crosses 50mV thresholds until the discharge voltage is reached.
 If the serial receives a character it will interrupt the test and enable charging.

 For how I setup my Makefile toolchain <http://epccs.org/indexes/Document/DvlpNotes/LinuxBoxCrossCompiler.html>.